Trump recorded robocall for Roy Moore

 - The call is another high-profile move by Trump to boost Moore

-Washington (CNN)President Donald Trump recorded a robocall for Republican Senate candidate Roy Moore ahead of Tuesday's election, deputy White House press secretary Raj Shah confirmed Saturday night.
+Washington (CNN)President Donald Trump recorded a robocall for Alabama Republican Senate candidate Roy Moore, claiming all progress will be "stopped cold" if his Democratic opponent, Doug Jones, is elected in Tuesday's special election.

+The call stresses the need for Moore's vote in the Senate and claims Jones "is soft on crime, weak on immigration, supports abortion.
+He's bad for our military and bad for our vets.
+We don't want him, and he also, by the way, wants higher taxes."

+"We need Roy voting for us.
+I am stopping illegal immigration and crime.
+We're building a stronger military and protecting the Second Amendment and our pro-life values," Trump says in the call.
+"But if Alabama elects liberal Democrat Doug Jones, all of our progress will be stopped cold.
+We already know Democrat Doug Jones is a puppet of Nancy Pelosi and Chuck Schumer, and he will vote with the Washington liberals every single time."

+Deputy White House press secretary Raj Shah confirmed Saturday night that Trump recorded the call, which Politico first reported.
+The Moore campaign did not return a request for comment.
+CNN obtained the audio of the endorsement Sunday.

 The call is another high-profile move by Trump to boost Moore.
-The Moore campaign has not returned a request for comment.

 At a rally Friday in Pensacola, Florida, which is near the Alabama border, the President pointed to someone in the audience and said: "This guy is screaming, 'We want Roy Moore.'
 He is right."